Polyhalite: The smart and natural choice to feed grass

 - A smart mineral discovered

 - Why is polyhalite useful as a nutrient source?

 - Polyhalite for sports turf and landscapes

-How ICL discovered that polyhalite could be a valuable component when used in fertilizers is an interesting story.
-Following worldwide successes with crops, polyhalite was found to deliver great results for turfgrass compared with standard nutrient fertilizers.
+How ICL discovered that polyhalite could be a valuable component when used in fertilisers is an interesting story.
+Following worldwide successes with crops, polyhalite was found to deliver great results for turfgrass compared with standard nutrient fertilisers.